House Painter’s Hiring Process

 You want a promise, at least on paper, if not in a diamond ring, that they will guarantee their work.
 If you come home to find a mess or damages, you want to know you are not responsible for it.
 If the job is not what you expected, you need to know they will fix it.

 You can always purchase the paint yourself but you typically want the painters to carry all that weight.
 A professional painter can make sure you get the color you want or have it mixed to your liking.
 You should also ask questions about the type of paint, as that makes a difference in price but also the finish, which is important.

 Work out the smaller details, like will they supply drop cloths, rags and clean up all their mess.
 Do they need the furniture removed completely or can they work around it?
 You may want to take extra precautions, just in case.

 Ask about uniforms.
 You may want to be vigilant on the ‘bum crack’ problem.
 In particular, if you are having the outside of the house painted.
 If it’s overalls, you and your neighbors should be fine.

 If you plan on being around to supervise the work, you may need to brace yourself a bit.
 A couple of stiff vodkas and a quick trip to your happy place should help.
 But seriously, you really shouldn’t have to micromanage a professional and everyone should be in uniform.

 You want the paint to look good and last for several years.
 It’s best to go for quality when it comes to any type of work being done on your home.
 Paint can be expensive, but if you have kids, pets, or a busy life, then you want it to last.

 A fresh coat of paint can really bring a room or your whole house alive.
 It takes a dull tired room and really brightens it up.
 Choose colors you love, not what you think would be best.

-Whether it’s inside, outside or the whole ball of wax, please contact us for a free quote on all your painting needs.
+Whether it’s inside, outside or the whole ball of wax, contact us for a free quote on all your painting needs.
 We service Raleigh, Cary, Wake Forest, Durham, Apex, and surrounding areas!